taokann/WeBash/README.md

 If you have any questions, now or maybe a long time after we published this software, feel free to contact us by email !
 [cestoliv](mailto:me@cestoliv.com?subject=[GitHub]%20WeBash)
-webash-at-taokann.com (both developpers will read your message).
+webash-at-taokann.com (both developers will read your message).